cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/data-quality/practical.md

     print(result)
 ```

-### 4.2 Data Quality Metrics
+### 5.2 Data Quality Metrics

-Let's calculate some data quality metrics for our dataset.
+In addition to basic validation checks, we'll calculate various data quality metrics to assess the overall quality of our dataset:

+1. Completeness: Measures the proportion of non-missing values
+2. Uniqueness: Measures the proportion of unique values
+3. Consistency: Checks for logical consistency in the data

 ```python
 def calculate_quality_metrics(df):